The Southern Cross Cable: A Tour (2018)

 —

-Despite popular perceptions of the internet being an intangible or atmospheric thing (“cyberspace”, “wireless” or “the cloud”, for example), Aotearoa’s international communications connectivity depends on cables that are buried underground and snaked across the ocean floor.
+The internet is popularly perceived as an intangible thing.
+Terms like “cyberspace”, “wireless” or “the cloud” perpetuate this, but in reality Aotearoa’s international communications connectivity depends on cables that are buried underground and snaked across the ocean floor.

 The Southern Cross Cable: A Tour was developed between 2014-2018 and emerged from an earlier project with Letting Space.
 Titled Te Ika-a-Akoranga, this involved the recovery, restoration, and digitisation of the ceramic tile mural Te Ika-a-Maui (1961) by the Wellington-based artist E. Mervyn Taylor.
 Depicting the demi-god Māui fishing up Aotearoa’s North Island (Te Ika-a-Māui), this mural had been commissioned by the New Zealand Government to publicly commemorate the highly-anticipated Commonwealth Pacific Cable (COMPAC), a telephony cable that went live in 1962.
 The Southern Cross Cable: A Tour contrasts this historic moment of widespread national pride with the comparative secrecy that surrounds the Southern Cross Cable today.